Want to know more about canine conjunctivitis? Learn this and more, including how to spot the symptoms of red-eye, causes, diagnosis and treatment.

-Whilst you may not be able to prevent it, there are a few common-sense precautions you can take to help lessen the possibility of your dog developing conjunctivitis.
+Whilst you may not be able to prevent it, you can take a few common-sense precautions to help lessen the possibility of your dog developing conjunctivitis.

 As well as routine eye examinations with his vet, we can play our part by being vigilant by checking our Cocker's eyes when we're grooming or petting him.

 I check and clear Max's eyes every morning.
 They're usually okay, maybe a little 'gunk' in the corner of one eye, but I take the time to remove it.